 - a selection of cotton bandanas and a larger silk “Road Trip” scarf (similar)

-- I’m not planning to bring much jewelry, probably a pair of simple earrings and a couple of small necklaces to layer (here and here).
+- I’m not planning to bring much jewelry, probably a pair of simple earrings and a couple of small necklaces to layer (here and more options here).

 Not shown: bathing suit, coverup, pajamas, “underpinnings.”
 I’ll reserve the option to add or swap out one or two “wild card” clothing pieces based on the forecast before we leave.